microsoft/WebTemplateStudio/templates/_catalog/projectTypes/FullstackWebApp.md

-﻿A Full Stack Web Application where you can select a frontend framework, a backend framework and possibly some Azure services.
+﻿A Full Stack Web Application is an application where you can select a frontend framework, a backend framework and possibly some Azure services.
-We will handle the deployment of Azure resources if selected, and most of the connections to such resources.
+We will handle the deployment of Azure resources if they are selected, and most of the connections to such resources.
 However,  you must still fill somethings in yourself via our TODOs.